Keyword Difficulty Tools

 All of the SEO tools covered above are comprehensive platforms for performing a range of SEO and digital marketing tasks.

-They all provide features for assessing organic search difficulty during the keyword research process.
+They all provide features for assessing organic search difficulty or KD during the keyword research process.

 And, they all do it a bit differently, as also described above.